Francine Pascal

-Francine Pascal (née Rubin, born May 13, 1938) is an American author best known for creating the Sweet Valley series of young adult novels.
-Sweet Valley High was the backbone of the collection, and was made into a popular television series.
-There were also several spin-offs, including The Unicorn Club and Sweet Valley University.
-Although most of these books were published in the 1980s and 1990s, they remained so popular that several titles have been re-released in recent years.
+Francine Paula Pascal (née Rubin, May 13, 1932 – July 28, 2024) was an American author best known for her Sweet Valley series of young adult novels.
+Sweet Valley High, the backbone of the collection, was made into a television series, which led to several spin-offs, including The Unicorn Club and Sweet Valley University.
+Although most of these books were published in the 1980s and 1990s, they remained so popular that several titles were re-released decades later.